MatthiasValvekens/pyHanko/docs/lib-guide/signing.rst

 .. versionadded:: 0.7.0

+.. versionchanged:: 0.9.0
+    The new async-first API requires some changes to the workflow at this (relatively low) level of abstraction.

 There are use cases where trying to run the entire signing process in one go isn't feasible.
 Think of a remote signing scenario with pyHanko running on a server, and calling an external signing service to perform the cryptographic operations, or a case where pyHanko needs to wait for